nipil/arduino_spindle_encoder/README.md

 # Installation

 - Clone the project and open in arduino IDE
-- Optional : install `digitalWriteFast` library
+- REQUIRED : install `digitalWriteFast` library
-  - Uncomment the `USE_FAST_LIBRARY` define at the top of the INO file

 - Option 1 : Using an UNO-as-ISP and breadboard schematic
   - use Sketch / Upload using programmer